elaqqad/synacor-challenge/README.md

 # synacor-challenge

-An complete solution to the synacor challenge
+My attempt at solving the synacor challenge